This post has been updated. It was originally published on December 5, 2019.

 Many mobile apps store data both locally and in the cloud, so they can sync your information to other devices.
 That means, to clear search logs from your phone, you’ll have to wipe the records across multiple platforms.

 For example, your Google account will store the history of searches you’ve run from your Android phone.
 To wipe these records, you actually have to access them from the web.
 Open your browser and head to your Google activity history page.
-If the menu isn’t already displayed on the left-hand side of the window, click the Menu button (three lines) in the top left, then Delete activity by.
+If the menu isn’t already displayed on the side of the window, click the appropriate button (three lines) in the top left, then Delete activity by.
 Set the time span and content type—to erase everything, those should be All time and Search, respectively—and click Delete.
 This will wipe your search history across all the Google-linked products you use, including Android and the Google search engine.

 On iOS, you won’t find a comparable activity cleaner.
 However, you can prevent Spotlight from betraying your past searches by displaying them as suggestions.
 To turn off this feature, head to the Settings app, tap Siri & Search, and toggle off the Suggestions in Search switch.
 Now, when you lend your phone to your mother to look something up, she won’t see all your past search terms.